 These general marking principles must be applied by all examiners when marking candidate answers.
-They should be applied alongside the specific content of the mark scheme or generic level descriptors for a guestion.
-Each guestion paper and mark scheme will also comply with these marking principles.
+They should be applied alongside the specific content of the mark scheme or generic level descriptors for a question.
+Each question paper and mark scheme will also comply with these marking principles.